 - New Orleans’ 5 Best Neighborhoods to Stay in

 - 1. French Quarter – Where to Stay in New Orleans for your First Visit

 - 2. Central Business District (CBD) – Where to Stay in New Orleans on a Budget

 - 3. Bourbon Street – Where to Stay in New Orleans for Nightlife

 - 4. Faubourg Marigny – Coolest Place to Stay in New Orleans

 - 5. Mid-City/Lakeview – Where to Stay in New Orleans in Families

 - FAQ about Finding a Place to Stay in New Orleans

 Looking for a specific place to stay?
-These are our highest recommendations for places to stay in New Orleans including vacation rentals, New Orleans hotels for all budgets, and some hostels.
+These are my highest recommendations for places to stay in New Orleans including vacation rentals, New Orleans hotels for all budgets, and some hostels.
 This is particularly useful if you’re backpacking around the USA and need to save some dollars!